colorlessenergy/colorlessenergy.github.io/_posts/2018-10-08-is-javascript-synchronous-async-single-threaded.md

 ### execution stack

-what ever javascript is running. runs synchronously.
+whatever javascript is running. runs synchronously.
 Determines what order things are ran. if you have a bunch of functions on the stack it pops them off then runs it.

 ### browser apis